xRuiAlves/SINF-2020-Programming-Competition/p5/README.md

 However, it seems that one of the instructors has a few... unorthodox demands regarding the workshop's attendants.
 To make sure that all attendants have a very specific degree of tech-expertise, the instructor wants the number of courses all the attendants have completed (summed together) to equal a very specific number.
 Furthermore, for logistics reasons, the instructor needs a specific minimum number of attendants.

 Puzzled by such a request, the organization team needs you to figure out **how many unique combinations of attendants you could fit into the workshop**.
-Luckily for you, this years' sign-up form, for whatever reason, featured a mandatory field for the "Number of courses".
+Luckily for you, this years' sign-up form, for whatever reason, featured a mandatory field for the "Number of completed courses".
 Time to work!

 ## Input Format